Answering 5 questions on 5G service assurance

 In addition, our mobile user experience features can be used to further provide deeper insights into the end user experience beyond the traditional network quality parameters for a network slice.

-3. Can the data Creanord is measuring and machine learning combine
+3. Can the data Creanord is measuring and machine learning combine to predict network outages?

 To start with, we have to note that “slow is the new down” in the connected world we are living in today.
 Traditionally, operators have been very good to handle short-term outages in the traditional sense when, for instance, a data link is cut.
 Networks would react automatically, redirecting the traffic along a new route.
 In the current connected world, we need to consider also delay and jitter components to determine whether the service is working or not.
 Too big delay values for a time critical service such as Voice over IP calls means that the service is not working even if data is still flowing.
 It is in these scenarios that PULScore excels, network devices are not able to handle these types of scenarios.